 sensitivities to different factors or risk premiums.
 A simple taxonomy of

-diversification could breakdown a market, manager, or strategy into five
+diversification could break down a market, manager, or strategy into five

 different types or buckets.
 The easiest diversification classification is an

-cycle, investment flows, and in a crisis.
+asset class.
+However, asset-class correlations can change with the business cycle, investment flows, and during crises.
 The simplest and perhaps best

 diversification currently is the negative relationship between stocks and